dtcooper/python-dispmanx/docs/more-info.md

 Python Version
 :   The minimum version of Python supported is 3.9.
 That's the default version
-    installed on [Raspberry Pi OS][pi-os].
+    installed on the latest [Raspberry Pi OS][pi-os] (Bullseye).

 Raspberry Pi Versions
-:   This library should work on any versions of the Pi, but I've specifically
+:   This library _should_ work on any version of the Pi, but I've specifically
     tested,

     1. Raspberry Pi 4 B